 Price: Free / Up to $2.99

 7fon is a developer on Google Play with several wallpaper apps.
 The developer’s flagship app, linked here, has a bunch of wallpapers across various categories like most large wallpaper apps.
 Additionally, the developer has specific wallpaper apps for dogs, cats, AMOLED displays, seasons, and space.
 Most of those apps have photography.
 You get 120,000 wallpapers, a decent search, and 65 categories in the main app.
 Obviously the more specialized apps have fewer offerings.
-You should be able to find some good stuff in this collection, especially if you really like winter or dogs.
+You should be able to find some good stuff in this collection, especially if you really like winter, cats, or dogs.

 Let’s start with an obvious one first.
 Google Search is usually the go-to method for finding a specific type of wallpaper.
 That’s usually because it works and it shows tons of websites instead of a single one like most apps.
 You can also add parameters to the search to ensure you find the type and resolution you want.
 It’s a little bit unpredictable, but Google Search helps get you in the right direction at least.
 Plus, it’s free and it probably came with your phone anyway.
 You might as well use it!

 Reddit and Imgur

 Price: Free / $3.99 per month / $29.99 per year